f5devcentral/f5-azure-multi-nic/README.md

   * If you want to deploy more than one BIG-IP and would like them to be clusterd together, choose yes.
 * numberOfAdditionalInterfaces
   * Required
-  * By default two interfaces are deployed with this template.
-If the VM instance that you have chosen supports more than two NIC objects, you can specify the additional number of NIC's here.
-For example if you can have 4, you would specify 2 here.
-Zero, means only 2 NIC's will be deployed.
+  * By default three interfaces are deployed with this template.
+If the VM instance that you have chosen supports more than three NIC objects, you can specify the additional number of NIC's here.
+For example if you can have 4, you would specify 1 here.
+Zero, means only 3 NIC's will be deployed.
+  * Note that any additional interfaces deployed beyond the default 3 will not be configured by this template.
+You will need to login to the BIG-IP and configure the additional interfaces and their IP addresses.
 * numberOfPublicIPAddresses
   * Required
   * By default one Public IP address is deployed.
 Select up to 5 additional Public IP addresses to be deployed with these BIG-IP's.